June01/icip19-tad/README.md

 ## Exploring Feature Representation and Training strategies in Temporal Action Localization

-This repo holds the codes and models for the SSN framework presented on ICIP 2019.
+This repo holds the codes and models for the temporal action localization framework presented on ICIP 2019.

 **Exploring Feature Representation and Training strategies in Temporal Action Localization** Tingting Xie, Xiaoshan Yang, Tianzhu Zhang, Changsheng Xu, Ioannis Patras, *ICIP 2019*